Get started by searching below:

 Power of Attorney and Nursing Home Abuse Lawsuits

-If you have power of attorney for someone being abused or neglected in a nursing home, you may have the legal right to file a lawsuit on their behalf.
+If you have power of attorney for someone being abused or neglected in a care facility, you may have the legal right to file a nursing home lawsuit on their behalf.

 Your ability to file a legal claim will depend on how your POA legal documents are written.
 If you are unsure, you should locate the documents and review what types of decisions the principal authorized you to make for them.

-A skilled nursing home abuse lawyer can help you if you do not know where to find the documents or if you do not fully understand them.
+A skilled nursing home neglect lawyer can help you if you do not know where to find the documents.
+They can also help if you do not fully understand them.

 If you were not granted power of attorney or if it has expired, you may still be able to help.
 You may be able to get a court order naming you as guardian or conservator for the abused nursing home resident.

-FAQs on Power of Attorney and Nursing Home Abuse
+Power of Attorney and Nursing Home Abuse FAQs

 Does my loved one need a power of attorney?

-It is a good idea for many people to name an agent in power of attorney documents.
+It’s a good idea for many people to have a power of attorney.
 Unexpected accidents and illnesses can leave a person unable to make their own decisions.

-If your loved one is elderly – especially if they have a condition such as Alzheimer’s disease or another form of dementia – they must have the proper power of attorney documents in place.
+If your loved one is older – especially if they have a condition like Alzheimer’s or another form of dementia – they should have the proper power of attorney documents in place.

 Do I need to be named in power of attorney documents to file a nursing home abuse lawsuit?